TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 > On the floor is a smashed glass and a puddle of wine.

-The glass was smashed by Maiele when she was rushing to leave.
-Aien was too drunk to clean it up the previous night when he returned from the inn, and too hungover in the morning to tidy it up.
+The glass was smashed by Maiele when she was rushing to leave, after Aien arrived back early.

 If a character succeeds on an DC 12 Intelligence (Investigation) check, they will notice that there is a streak of wine that points towards the pantry.